 The Moline Public Schools Foundation enriches learning opportunities across the Moline-Coal Valley School District by engaging and empowering a diverse community.
 We support teachers to help them inspire innovation and creativity among students by providing resources and building partnerships.

-Founded in 1988, the Moline Public Schools Foundation was the vision and energy of former Moline School District Board President Janice DeTaeye, who brought the nonprofit, non-governmental organization to life.
+Founded in 1988, the Moline Public Schools Foundation began as the vision of former Moline School District Board President Janice DeTaeye.
+Driven by her leadership and passion for public education, she brought this independent, nonprofit organization to life by planting the seeds for a lasting legacy of support.

 Serving the community